China Communications Construction Company

-China Communications Construction Company, Ltd. (CCCC) is a majority state-owned, publicly traded, multinational engineering and construction company primarily engaged in the design, construction and operation of infrastructure assets, including highways, bridges, tunnels, railways (especially high-speed rail), subways, airports, oil platforms, and marine ports.
+China Communications Construction Company, Ltd. (CCCC) is a Chinese majority state-owned, publicly traded, multinational engineering and construction company primarily engaged in the design, construction, and operation of infrastructure assets, including highways, skyways, bridges, tunnels, railways (especially high-speed rail), subways, airports, oil platforms, and marine ports.
 CCCC has been a contractor for numerous Belt and Road Initiative projects.
+It is included in the Fortune Global 500 list for 2016.

 History

 CCCC's predecessors can be traced back to the Qing Dynasty, when the Junpu Engineering Bureau was established in 1905.
 The company was officially formed in 2005 by the merger of China Road and Bridge Corporation (CRBC) and China Harbour Engineering Company (CHEC), which focus on transportation infrastructure and marine infrastructure, respectively.
 In 2006, the company listed shares on the Hong Kong Stock Exchange, followed by a listing on the Shanghai Stock Exchange in 2012.

-The company has numerous subsidiaries including John Holland Group, which is an Australia-based construction company focused on infrastructure, and Friede & Goldman, which engineers offshore vessels for the oil and gas industry.

-World Bank debarment

-In 2009, the World Bank Group debarred CCCC for eight years due to fraud on highway projects in the Philippines.
-In that year, the company allegedly transferred $19 million to Teodorin Obiang, son of the President of Equatorial Guinea, according to a 2013 US asset-forfeiture case.
-In 2010, one of CCCC's subsidiaries, China Harbour Engineering Company, won the contract to build the Magampura Mahinda Rajapaksa Port.
-In 2018, Bangladesh banned the China Harbour Engineering Company, a CCCC subsidiary, after attempted corruption to win a highway tender.

-Bribery allegations

-One of the company's subsidiaries, China Harbour Engineering Company, was under investigation in Bangladesh and The Philippines in 2018 and 2020, respectively, for alleged bribery.
+Misconduct

+Since the mid-2000s, CCCC has been implicated in misconduct including fraud and corruption in Bangladesh, Equatorial Guinea, Malaysia, and the Philippines.
+Penalties included debarment by the World Bank and the Bangladesh government.

+Bangladesh

+In early 2018, CCCC subsidiary, China Harbour Engineering Company, was debarred for attempted bribery of a senior government official in relation to a contract for the expansion of the Dhaka-Sylhet Highway.
+Finance Minister AMA Muhith said: “[The expansion of] Dhaka-Sylhet Highway, somehow, we had to drop it.
+Because, the party who got the contract, they came up, in the very beginning, with offer of bribe, open bribe.

+So, we gave the money, which they gave to some of our officials, back to the Chinese embassy and naturally blacklisted the company.”

+Equatorial Guinea

+An investigation by the U.S. Department of Justice alleged that, in 2009, CCCC paid US$19 million to Teodorin Obiang, Vice President of Equatorial Guinea, in relation to a contract for a highway.
+Teodorin Obiang settled the case, agreeing to forfeit over US$30 million worth of U.S. assets.